 Isolation and Protection: Store LiPo batteries away from flammable materials or substances.
 Isolate them in a dedicated storage area or container to reduce the risk of fires spreading in case of a battery malfunction.

-Avoiding Full Charges for Long-Term Storage: If you do not intend to use LiPo batteries for an extended period, it’s advisable to use only partially to charge them.
+Avoiding Full Charges for Long-Term Storage: If you do not intend to use LiPo batteries for an extended period, it’s advisable to charge them only partially.
 Instead, store them at the recommended storage voltage to prolong battery life.

 Part 5.
 LiPo battery disposal